 The property is heated by night storage heaters and convector heaters fitted throughout.
 Please note that this accommodation is suitable for adults and children over the age of ten years old.

-Please note that towels are not included at this property, however these can be hired from Duchy Holidays and added at the time of booking, or feel free to bring your own. £10 worth of electricity is included after which it will need to be topped up via a key meter.
+£10 worth of electricity is included after which it will need to be topped up via a key meter.

 Perranporth boasts a beautiful three mile long sandy beach with undulating dunes, a tidal swimming pool built into the striking Chapel Rock, and rock pools that are perfect for paddling.
 Swim and surf in the big blue, explore caves and enjoy the space to stretch, run and breathe.
 Take a picnic for lazy hazy days in the dunes or take the dog and relish the three mile expanse of golden sand.